 Message: Sin Separates the People from God (v 1-15)

-Amos: Chapter 3 Commentary
+Amos 3 Commentary

-(3:1-2) God chose Israel to be the people through whom all other nations of the world could know Him.
+(3:1-2) A Chosen Nation - God chose Israel to be the people through whom all other nations of the world could know Him.
 He made the promise to Abraham, father of the Israelites (Genesis 12) Israel didn't have to do anything to be chosen.
 God had given them this special privilege because he wanted to, not because they deserve special treatment (Deuteronomy 9) Pride in their privileged position, however, hardened Israel to the Word of God and to the plight of others.

-(3:3) When you have an unresolved conflict with someone, you may feel that a wait separates you from that person.
+(3:3) Separation - When you have an unresolved conflict with someone, you may feel that a wait separates you from that person.
 The joy of being with a close friend is the closeness God wants us to have what him, If your sin has put a wall of separation between you and God. ask him to forgive you so you can again walk with him as with a close friend.

-(3:7) Even in anger, God is merciful.
+(3:7) Mercy - Even in anger, God is merciful.
 He always warned his people through prophets before punishing them.
 Warnings about sin and judgement apply to people today just as they did to Israel.
 If we have been warned about our sin, we have no excuse when punishment comes.
 God had warned his people through his prophets, so they could not rationalize or complain when he punished them for refusing to repent.
 Do not take lightly warnings in God's Word about judgement.
 His warnings are a way of showing mercy to you.

-(3:10) Israel had forgotten how to do what was right.
+(3:10) Repentance - Israel had forgotten how to do what was right.
 The more they sinned, the harder it was to remember what God wanted.
 The same is true for us.
 The longer we fail to deal with sin, the greater its hold on us.
 Finally, we forget what it means to do right.
 Are you on the verge of forgetting?

 Dave Burnette's Life Application